Clemson celebrates latest title amid cheers and doughnuts

 Wilkins, Clemson’s heart and soul this season, rode with a box of doughnuts, throwing some to the crowd along the way.
 He and fellow All-American defensive lineman Clelin Ferrell were caught on the stadium video board taking victory cigars from wrappers and putting the unlit stogies to their mouths as they broke out in conspiratorial laughter.

-Wilkins explained his tearful outburst on national TV following the 44-16 rout of Alabama on Monday night in Santa Clara, California.
+Wilkins had a tearful outburst on national TV following the 44-16 rout of Alabama on Monday night in Santa Clara, California.
+He wanted to clear the air on that one.

-“I’m not sorry I cried,” Wilkins said.
+“I’m not sorry I cried,” he said.
 “I’m sorry I’m such an ugly crier.”

 The Tigers became the first major school to finish 15-0 since Penn in 1897 with its College Football Playoff game wins over Notre Dame (30-3 in the Cotton Bowl) and Alabama.
 The feat had Swinney and several of his players touting Clemson as the best team in college football history.